Beltus/blog/_blog/2020-07-25-forget-motivation-do-this.md

 > But how can I get an accountability partner?

 Getting an accountability partner is super easy.
 I don't even want you to do that.
-I want you to get an **accountability group.** Look it easy to call your accountability partner and convince him/her that, you need a two weeks break and he/she will definitely understand.
+I want you to get an **accountability group.** Look, it's easy to call your accountability partner and convince him/her that, you need a two weeks break and he/she will definitely understand.

 But convincing a group of people that truly depend on you is way more challenging and that is what I want you to do.
 If you are dead serious about completing any project, get a freaking accountability group, and see the magic.

 Let's say for example you have decided to **learn how to create websites.** You had tried several times but you always gave up.
 Here is how you can hack your mind and get it done in less time than you ever thought possible.

 Find a small organization in your locality.
-Explain to them how the world has become a global village and organizations like their all have websites.
+Explain to them how the world has become a global village and organizations like theirs all have websites.
 Make them see the importance of a website and then offer to create one for them for **FREE!!.
 No charge.
 Nadar.
 Sifir.**

 Next, give them a deadline of 2 weeks or a maximum of a month.
 Set a specific date and time.
 Let them know you are going to update them weekly, then get to work.